nus-cs2103-AY2425S2/ip/docs/README.md

 ## How To Run The application
 1. Download the latest release file(it is a **.jar** file)
 2. Copy the .jar file into a preferably empty folder
-3. Double click the .jar file to run the application Alternatively, can change directory to the folder where the .jar file is and enter `java -jar demacia.jar` to run the application
+3. Double click the .jar file to run the application.
+Alternatively, can change directory to the folder where the .jar file is and enter `java -jar demacia.jar` to run the application